-- 1. Local Access: Requirements to close multiple rail crossings to receive agreement for support on isolated new investments in safe overpasses, underpasses, pedestrian bridges is unnecessary and unsafe; - 2.
-Blocked Crossings: The increasing length of freight trains poses a safety hazard to which communities lack grade separations for emergency responders and other vehicular traffic, and safety standards should be established for the maximum length of time and reoccurrence of blocked crossing with appropriate consequences for failure; - 3.
-Technology for Prevention: NLC supports the continued implementation of rail safety systems, such as positive train control (PTC) systems, to ensure safety on passenger rail lines to limit injuries and derailments; - 4.
-Communication: NLC urges the federal government to direct the FRA to establish direct and transparent channels of communication between host railroads, operators and local governments through which to address safety issues and incidents and pursue productive collaboration between railroads and operators as needed to reduce conflicts, as well as deaths and fatalities related to rail lines.
-For example, local first responders must have clarity on the train consist when responding to an emergency with derailments especially toxic substances.
+- 1. Pedestrian Safety: Increased attention is needed for pedestrian fatalities at rail crossings and reasons for trespassing along railroad right of way so that solutions can be identified; - 2.
+Local Access: Requirements to close multiple rail crossings to receive agreement for support on isolated new investments in safe overpasses, underpasses, pedestrian bridges is unnecessary and unsafe; - 3.
+Blocked Crossings: The increasing length of freight trains poses a safety hazard to communities which lack grade separations for emergency responders and other vehicular traffic, and safety standards should be established for the maximum length of time and reoccurrence of blocked crossing with appropriate consequences for failure; - 4.
+Technology for Prevention: NLC supports the continued implementation of advanced rail safety systems and FRA should review the effectiveness of a new

-- 5. Maintenance: Lack of railroad maintenance jeopardizes safety.
-The closure of poorly maintained crossings, rail cars and infrastructure cause congestion on remaining crossings and derailments putting operators and passengers of motor vehicles at a greater risk; - 6.
-Hazardous goods: The proximity, switching and storage of railroad cars containing volatile and hazardous materials in and through urban and residential neighborhoods; - 7.
+- range of warning devices and strategies as well as work with FHWA on intelligent crossings that combine highway warning systems with railroad systems to ensure safety on rail lines; - 5.
+Communication: NLC urges the federal government to direct the FRA to establish direct and transparent channels of communication between host railroads. operators and local governments through which to address safety issues and incidents and pursue productive collaboration between railroads and operators as needed to reduce conflicts, as well as deaths and fatalities related to rail lines.
+For example, local first responders must have clarity on the train consist when responding to an emergency derailments especially with toxic substances. - 6.
+Maintenance: Lack of railroad maintenance jeopardizes safety.
+The closure of poorly maintained crossings, rail cars and infrastructure cause congestion on remaining crossings and derailments putting operators and passengers of motor vehicles at a greater risk; - 7.
+Hazardous Goods Movement and Local Response Capabilities: The proximity, switching and storage of railroad cars containing volatile and hazardous materials in and through urban and residential neighborhoods is concerning, and more support and collaboration is needed for local first responders to receive hazardous materials response training along all train routes; - 8.
 Crew size: The hazard of reduced crews undermines the safe and efficient movement of trains and puts local first responders in unsafe situations during rail incidents and accidents.